angelod1as/audacity-macros/README.md

-# audacity-macros
+# Audacity Macros

-Macros I use to edit Cronofobia podcast
+These are the three main macros I use in order to edit my podcasts on Audacity.

+Feel free to fork, edit, whatever.